iris-edu/yasmine-stationxml-editor/docs/user-guide.md

 Modern seismic networks are local, regional, and global in nature.

-## Instrument Response

-> "The fundamental problem of communication is that of reproducing at one point either exactly or approximately a messaage selected at another point."

-*Claude Shannon (1948)*

 Geophysical data are recorded by an instrument that imparts its own signature onto the data.

 ## FDSN StationXML

----

 ```xml
  <?xml version="1.0" encoding="UTF-8"?>